 In reality, people have the capacity and the desire to be focused on, loyal to and aligned with visions, commitments and objectives they believe in, having nothing to do with structure.
 In the end, staff loyalty and passion can be driven by their relationship to a goal.

 What are you doing to create teamwork in your matrix environment?
-We would love to hear your comments.
+I would love to hear your comments.